How to Build a Prediction Market Platform Like Polymarket

 Traditional sports betting platforms offer fixed odds set by a bookmaker.
 The bookmaker profits by building a margin into every price.
 In contrast, prediction markets let participants set prices through open trading, resulting in tighter spreads and more accurate probabilities.
 There is no house taking a guaranteed edge on every transaction.

 Additionally, prediction markets serve an informational purpose that neither betting nor derivatives fully replicate.
-Policymakers, researchers, and businesses increasingly use prediction market prices as forecasting inputs precisely because they aggregate private information efficiently and in real time.
+Policymakers, researchers, and businesses increasingly use prediction market prices as forecasting inputs because they aggregate private information efficiently and in real time.

 “Prediction markets are arguably the most honest price discovery mechanism ever invented.
 They impose a discipline on forecasters that no survey or polling method can replicate — you have to put real money where your mouth is.” — DeFi Research Analyst